ESP32 Thing Hookup Guide

 Installing the ESP32 Arduino Core

+For the more advanced or adventurous route, you can skip the Arduino IDE Boards Manager and install the ESP32 Arduino Core.
 The pair of Tensilica cores in the ESP32 are Xtensa-based – not your standard ARM or AVR.
-Fortunately, there is still a GNU compiler available for the ESP32, which opens up a a world of possible development environment (IDE) set ups!
-The rest of this tutorial covers setting up the Arduino IDE with ESP32 support, and documents a few simple example sketches to help get your WiFi/BLE microcontroller off the ground.
+Fortunately, there is still a GNU compiler available for the ESP32, which opens up a world of possible development environment (IDE) set ups!
+The rest of this section covers setting up the Arduino IDE with ESP32 support.

 In abstracting away a lot of the complicated overhead, the Arduino IDE for the ESP32 also eliminates access to some of the SoC's more advanced features.
 If you'd like to try your hand at setting up a more advanced toolchain for the ESP32, we recommend checking out Espressif's esp-idf GitHub repository.
 The esp-idf – short for IoT Development Framework – is Espressif's software development kit (SDK) for the ESP32.